zowe/docs-site/docs/guides/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 ## Setup key store with the service certificate

-You service needs to have a certificate that is trusted by API Mediation Layer in order to register into it.
+To register with the API Mediation Layer, a service is required to have a certificate that is trusted by API Mediation Layer.

+**Follow these steps:**

 1. Follow instructions at [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost)

-    In case of a service running on localhost, the command can look like:
+    When a service is running on localhost, the command can have the following format:

        <api-layer-repository>/scripts/apiml_cm.sh --action new-service --service-alias localhost --service-ext SAN=dns:localhost.localdomain,dns:localhost --service-keystore keystore/localhost.keystore.p12 --service-truststore keystore/localhost.truststore.p12 --service-dname "CN=Sample REST API Service, OU=Mainframe, O=Zowe, L=Prague, S=Prague, C=Czechia" --service-password password --service-validity 365 --local-ca-filename <api-layer-repository>/keystore/local_ca/localca

-    Alternatively, you can just copy or use the `<api-layer-repository>/keystore/localhost.truststore.p12` in your service without generating a new certificate, for local development.
+    Alternatively, for the purpose of local development, copy or use the `<api-layer-repository>/keystore/localhost.truststore.p12` in your service without generating a new certificate.

-2. Update the configuration of your service `application.yml` to contain the HTTPS configuration by adding:
+2. Update the configuration of your service `application.yml` to contain the HTTPS configuration by adding the following code:

         server:
             ssl: